Top 5 Popular Posts

 I would speak at events and introduce myself by telling people a story about how a project we did for a client saved a local business with 50 plus employees who would have otherwise lost their jobs but that didn’t happen.
 In fact the product was such a success that not only did no one get laid off, it added an additional $4 million per year in revenue to their bottom line.
 When everyone showed up at the office we knew that we weren’t software developers, we were a tribe of magicians creating magic and sending it out to transform the world.
 What we did mattered because we did it for ourselves, our clients just happened to be a catalyst to make it happen.
 We bought into what we did for ourselves, not for them and they benefited greatly because of it.
 If you say and do what you believe you will attract people who believe what you believe.
 This is how leaders inspire people to do what they’re doing.

 What is a culture?
 What is a group?
 What is a company?
 It’s a community of people with a common set of values and beliefs.
 When we have these things in common with each other it causes trust to emerge and we are more likely to do things we wouldn’t otherwise do…

-Are you an author, coach, speaker or teacher that is aspiring to the next stage of your development by expanding your reach into the world, so that you can build a massive community, around your business or message?
+Are you an author, coach, speaker, teacher or entrepreneur that is aspiring to the next stage of your development by expanding your reach into the world, so that you can build a massive community, around your business or message?